 Occasional Papers are released by the Institute of Leadership and Sustainability (IFLAS) at the University of Cumbria in the UK to promote discussion amongst scholars and practitioners on themes that matter to our staff and students.
 Typically, an Occasional Paper is released prior to submission to an academic journal, as a method for receiving feedback.
 For instance, the first Occasional Paper, by Professor Jem Bendell and Professor Richard Little, was subsequently published in the Journal of Corporate Citizenship.
 However, this paper was rejected for publication by reviewers of Sustainability Accounting, Management and Policy Journal (SAMPJ), as reviewers made requests for major changes which were considered by the author as either impossible or inappropriate to undertake.
-Impossible, as the request to build off existing scholarship on this topic would require there to be publications on the implications of ecologically-induced social collapse, globally, upon which to build.
+Impossible, as the request to build off existing scholarship on this topic would require there to be publications on the implications of ecologically-induced societal collapse, globally, upon which to build.
 A literature review indicated that there is not such scholarship in management studies.
-Inappropriate, as a reviewer’s request not to dishearten readers with the claim of “inevitable near-term social collapse” reflects a form of censure found amongst people working on sustainable business and discussed in the paper.
+Inappropriate, as a reviewer’s request not to dishearten readers by sharing my opinion we face “inevitable near-term societal collapse” reflects a form of censure found amongst people working on sustainable business and discussed in the paper.
 The letter from the author to the Editor of the Journal, with some feedback for the anonymous reviewers, is appended at the end of this Occasional Paper.

 Acknowledgments from the Author

 To write this paper, I had to block out time to review climate science for the first time since I was at Cambridge University in 1994 and to analyse implications in a rigorous way.
 I would probably not have done that without the encouragement of the following people for me to prioritise the issue: Chris Erskine, Dougald Hine, Jonathan Gosling, Camm Webb and Katie Carr.
 I thank Dorian Cave for research assistance and Zori Tomova for helping me to prioritise my truth.
 I also thank Professor Carol Adams for finding reviewers for this paper, and the two anonymous reviewers who provided some useable feedback despite requiring such major revisions that conflicted with the aim of the paper.
 I also thank Carol for involving me in the SAMPJ as a Guest Editor in the past.
 Some funding for my focus on deep adaptation during my sabbatical was provided by Seedbed.
+Since this paper came out in 2018 and went viral, being downloaded over half a million times in the following year, I have met so many people who I am grateful to for helping to hold us all in this difficult awareness (you know who you are).
+I would also like to thank all the volunteers who have translated the first version of this paper into many languages.
 If you edit an open access peer-reviewed academic journal and would like this paper to be submitted, please contact the author.

+If you wish to see the changes made, for instance, to update a translated version, you can download a word doc with tracked changes here.

 Abstract

-The purpose of this conceptual paper is to provide readers with an opportunity to reassess their work and life in the face of an inevitable near-term social collapse due to climate change.
+The purpose of this conceptual paper is to provide readers with an opportunity to reassess their work and life in the face of what I believe to be an inevitable near-term societal collapse due to climate change.

 The approach of the paper is to analyse recent studies on climate change and its implications for our ecosystems, economies and societies, as provided by academic journals and publications direct from research institutes.